PugetBench for Premiere ProWritten on December 11, 2019 by Matt Bach

 Be sure to check out the full list of benchmarks we have available!

 The main benchmark download includes all the files necessary to run the "Standard" preset (including the 59.94FPS H.264, ProRes 422, and RED media).
-If you wish to run the "Extended" preset or benchmark any of the other codecs, you will need to download the supplementary "Extended Test Media" from the link below:
+If you wish to run the "Extended" preset, you will need to download the supplementary "Extended Test Media" from the link below:

 - Adobe Premiere Pro 2020 (support for 2019 removed in version 0.86 BETA)